Who can apply?

 These requirements will be assessed when applying for the UniTrento call which is published every year in autumn.
 Selected students will have to formally register to the Cultural Sociology Programme according to the instructions they will receive by the host degree-awarding Insititution.

-The Cultural Sociology Degree is a II level international programme offered by the following universities of the Consortium:
+The Cultural Sociology Program is a 2nd level international programme offered by the following universities of the Consortium:

 The following mobility scheme is possible: